Dr. Faycal Kessouri

 In a strong collaboration between the modeling teams of the University of California in Los Angeles and the University of Washington with the SCCWRP, his modeling efforts focus on downscaling the ROMS-BEC (Regional Ocean Model System and the Biogeochemical Elemental Cycles) model along the US West coast to provide realistic view of nutrients transports at very high resolution including the submesoscale effects in nutrients fluxes.
 Dr Kessouri is also working on implementing new generation of ocean physical biogeochemical models with full anthropogenic records into the model to understand the effects of the nutrients and atmospheric carbon inputs on the evolution of the California Current Ecosystem.

 Scientist, Southern California Coastal Water Research Project.
-Costa Mesa, CA. 2018-present
+Costa Mesa, CA. 2018-2019

 Post-doctoral researcher, Southern California Coastal Water Research Project.
 Costa Mesa, CA. 2015-2018.